Lyapunov-Razumikhin techniques for state-dependent delay differential equations: An explicit expression for the region

-the model problem \eqref{Eq:1Delay} is an RFDE of the form \eqref{Eq:RFDE}.
-However, two problems arise.
-Firstly, we need an \emph{a priori} bound $r$ on the delays in \eqref{Eq:GeneralMultipleDelay} to consider it as an RFDE.
-This can be overcome for specific problems such as \eqref{Eq:1Delay} for which bounds can be derived under certain parameter conditions.
-The second difficulty is more fundamental; it is well known that state-dependency of the delays results in $F$ not being Lipschitz on $\mathbb{R}\times C$ \cite{HartungKrisztinWaltherWu:1}.
-This is easily shown directly for \eqref{eq:RFDE1}.

-The Lyapunov-Razumikhin results of Barnea \cite{Barnea:1} only establish Lyapunov stability and assume that $F$ is Lipschitz and so are not applicable to state-dependent DDEs of the form \eqref{Eq:GeneralMultipleDelay} when they are written as RFDEs.
-Other authors, such as Hale and Verduyn Lunel \cite{HaleLunel:1}, make the weaker assumptions on $F$, but use auxiliary functions to establish Lyapunov stability and uniform asymptotic stability.
-The construction of these functions is nontrivial in all but the simplest examples, and we have not seen such functions constructed for a state-dependent problem.
-Rather than try to circumvent these problems for RFDEs, in Section~\ref{Sec:Extension} we will develop new proofs of Lyapunov stability and asymptotic stability for the state-dependent DDE \eqref{Eq:GeneralMultipleDelay} with $N$ discrete delays.
+Although state-dependent DDEs can be formulated as RFDEs, results tailored for RFDEs often do not apply directly to state-dependent DDEs.
+For example, Barnea \cite{Barnea:1} only establishes Lyapunov stability and to do so assumes a Lipschitz condition on a Banach space of continuous functions, which is well-known not to hold for general state-dependent DDEs of the form \eqref{Eq:GeneralMultipleDelay} \cite{HartungKrisztinWaltherWu:1}, and is easily shown not to hold for \eqref{Eq:1Delay}.
+Other authors, such as Hale and Verduyn Lunel \cite{HaleLunel:1}, make the weaker continuity assumptions, but use auxiliary functions to establish Lyapunov stability and uniform asymptotic stability.
+The construction of such functions is nontrivial in all but the simplest examples, and we have not seen them constructed for a state-dependent DDE.